Blaise Pascal: Pensées

-Pascal's most influential theological work, referred to posthumously as the Pensées ("Thoughts") is widely considered to be a masterpiece, and a landmark in French prose.
+Pascal's most influential theological work, referred to posthumously as the Pensées ("Thoughts"), is widely considered to be a masterpiece and a landmark in French prose.
 When commenting on one particular section (Thought #72), Sainte-Beuve praised it as the finest pages in the French language.
 Will Durant hailed the Pensées as "the most eloquent book in French prose".

 The Pensées was not completed before his death.
-It was to have been a sustained and coherent examination and defense of the Christian faith, with the original title Apologie de la religion Chrétienne ("Defense of the Christian Religion").
+It was to have been a sustained and coherent examination and defence of the Christian faith, with the original title Apologie de la religion Chrétienne ("Defence of the Christian Religion").
 The first version of the numerous scraps of paper found after his death appeared in print as a book in 1669 titled Pensées de M. Pascal sur la religion, et sur quelques autres sujets ("Thoughts of M. Pascal on religion, and on some other subjects") and soon thereafter became a classic.

 One of the Apologies main strategies was to use the contradictory philosophies of Pyrrhonism and Stoicism, personalized by Montaigne on one hand, and Epictetus on the other, in order to bring the unbeliever to such despair and confusion that he would embrace God.